Mwahib001/waqarlaw-images-public/README.md

-# WaqarLaw - Lawyer Booking Platform
+# WaqarLaw - Project Showcase

-Welcome to the WaqarLaw project repository!
-This is a comprehensive lawyer booking platform built with cutting-edge technologies to provide a seamless experience for clients seeking legal consultations and for lawyers to manage their practices.
+Welcome to the WaqarLaw project showcase!
+This repository highlights a comprehensive lawyer booking platform built with cutting-edge technologies.
+As a client project, this repo contains only screenshots and documentation for demonstration purposes, showcasing the skills and implementation details.

 ## Project Overview